kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Pseudopolyps
 	E. Backwash ileitis - T
 #### Answer: A. Crypt abscesses - *FALSE* = B. Granulomas
-- Ulcerative colitis is a disease of the mucosa lining the Rectum
+- Ulcerative colitis is a disease of mucosa lining Rectum
 	- Spreads proximally in a continuous manner to involve a variable proportion of Colon
 	- **NOTE** In a few cases the terminal ileum is involved and this is known as backwash ileitis
 - Even less commonly, the perianal region may be involved